awais-amjed/encrypted-chat/README.md

 ![screenshot](./app_screenshot.png)

 With the power of Flutter and Appwrite, you can easily host your personal Encrypted chat system and this app demonstrates just how simple it can be.
+No more fear of being snooped, since you have all the control over your messages that are secured using a private key - and an even more awesome thing is that it's open source so you can modify it to make it however you want it to be.
+The encryption is based on public-private key pairs where private key is genrated on device and you can keep a backup of it using a QR code generated inside the app, which makes switching devices easy without data loss.
+The theme is based on appwrite's website - and everything else is just CUTE AND SECURE.

 ## Getting Started